Mins95/WelcomeEye/README.md

 ### Current release — `0.4.0`

 This stable Connect 2 release includes a bundled **WelcomeEye — Interphone** dashboard card with WebRTC video, speaker audio, microphone on/off, strike and gate buttons.
-Its microphone protocol was recovered from the official APK. **Microphone / talkback operation on WelcomeEye Connect 2 was confirmed by the device owner on 2026-09-15.** Microphone operation on Connect V1 still requires hardware validation.
+Its microphone protocol was recovered from the official APK. **Microphone / talkback operation on WelcomeEye Connect 2 was confirmed.** Microphone operation on Connect V1 still requires hardware validation.

 Install **0.4.0** as the stable version in HACS, or download [welcomeeye_local.zip](https://github.com/Mins95/WelcomeEye/releases/download/v0.4.0/welcomeeye_local.zip).
 Restart Home Assistant and reload the app.
 On your chosen dashboard, select **Edit dashboard → Add card → WelcomeEye — Interphone** and select your WelcomeEye camera.
 It also accepts: